Simonlee711/Simonlee711.github.io/_pages/anime.md

 {% include figure image_path="images/projects/cosine-sim.png" alt="this is a placeholder image" caption="Cosine Similarity ranks the 5 highest similar animes based on the anime in the title" %}

+And there we have it, an anime recommendation system!.
+Without a doubt this pipeline could be run on a large amount of datasets like books, movies, tv shows, etc. All you have to do is make sure you have something that the BERT model can encode into a numerical vector.

 ---

 # Code